techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (139)
 Suppose the declared type of x is a class, and the declared type of y is an interface.
 When is the assignment x = y; legal?
 (Choose one.)

-a.
-When the type of x is Object
+A. When the type of x is Object

-b.
-When the type of x is an array
+B. When the type of x is an array

-c.
-Always
+C. Always

-d.
-Never
+D. Never

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: